 fish served without rice.
 A cup of miso or Japanese flower soup is a great way

-are steamed, grilled, or stir-fried.
+and fish that are steamed, grilled, or lightly stir-fried.

 Thai Cuisine: Your best